Tom Vandendriessche: Political career

 Involved in the political Flemish movement since his youth, Vandendriessche became a member of the right-wing Vlaams Blok and Vlaams Blok Jongeren in 1993.
 In 2016 he became spokesman and press attaché for the Europe of Nations and Freedom group in the European Parliament.
 In 2019, he was elected MEP for his party, Vlaams Belang, winning 69.000 preference votes, taking over from Patsy Vatlet who chose not to take up her mandate as MEP.
 Since 2020 Vandendriessche is also part of the party bureau of Vlaams Belang.
-Vandendriessche was re-elected as MEP in June of 2024, almost quadrupling his score by winning 318.151 preferential votes.
+Vandendriessche was re-elected as MEP in June 2024, almost quadrupling his score by winning 318.151 preferential votes.
 Following the june 2024 European election, he took over the role of head of the Vlaams Belang-delegation in the European Parliament, which is a member of the Patriots for Europe.

 In 2000, Vandendriessche was involved in an incident between Vlaams Blok supporters and left-wing militants in the Ghent student district, in which Vandendriessche kicked a left-wing militant several times.
 In the first instance he was sentenced to one month in prison and a fine for assault and battery.
 This ruling was overturned by the Court of appeal, he was given suspension of sentence.
 This means that the judge considers the facts proven, but suspends the conviction.
 However, he had to compensate for a tear in a jacket.